-Group risk means the risk of loss or other adverse impact on the Company arising from financial or nonfinancial relationships between entities within the Monument Group.
+Group risk means the risk of loss or other adverse impact on the Company arising from financial or non-financial relationships between entities within the Monument Group.
 This includes reputational, contagion, accumulation, concentration and intra-group transactions risk.

-- Group Risk Policy imposing requirements for the management of group risk; - Significant commonality of Board composition across the Group and its subsidiaries; - Close scrutiny of intra-group transactions including external specialist input where appropriate; - Reputational Risk policy and escalation process; - Risk is measured qualitatively and quantitatively e.g. via stress and scenario testing of adverse scenarios across the Monument Group and Company as part of the solvency self-assessment process; and, - Collateral and monitoring arrangements to mitigate credit risk towards Monument Re in respect of intra-group reinsurance and intra-group outsourcing (see Sections C.3 Credit Risk and C.5 Operational Risk).
-A reinsurance policy and strategy is in place, and the Company monitors the solvency and liquidity position of Monument Re on an ongoing basis.
+- Group Risk Policy imposing requirements for the management of group risk; - Close scrutiny of intra-group transactions including external specialist input where appropriate; - Reputational Risk policy and escalation process; - Risk is measured qualitatively and quantitatively e.g. via stress and scenario testing of adverse scenarios across the Monument Group and Company as part of the solvency self-assessment process; - Collateral and monitoring arrangements to mitigate credit risk towards Monument Re in respect of intra-group reinsurance and intra-group outsourcing ( see Sections C.3 Credit Risk and C.5 Operational Risk); and - A reinsurance policy is in place, and the Company monitors the solvency and liquidity position of Monument Re on an ongoing basis.